2023 PDC World Darts Championship: Prize money

 The prize money for the tournament remained at £2.5 million in total for the fifth year in a row, with the winner's share totalling £500,000.
 Additionally, a special jackpot of £100,000 was created by tournament sponsors Selco in the event a player hit two nine-dart finishes, with the player receiving £50,000 and the remainder split between Cancer Research UK and a member of the public chosen at random.
 Gerwyn Price described it as a "great initiative", particularly amid the cost of living crisis in the United Kingdom.
 In addition, the winner of the tournament receives the Sid Waddell Trophy, named after the former commentator who died in 2012.

 Format

 All matches were played as single in, double out – requiring the players to score 501 points to win a leg, finishing on either a double or the bullseye.
 Matches were played in set format, with each set being the best of five legs (first to three).

-For all rounds except the first, the deciding set has to be won by two clear legs, unless the set score goes to 5–5, in which case a sudden-death leg will be played, with no throw for the bull in any sudden-death legs.
+For all rounds except the first, the deciding set had to be won by two or more clear legs; however, if the set score went to 5–5, a sudden-death leg was played with no throw for the bull.